kshetline/tubular_browser-check/README.md

 * Chrome
 * Firefox
 * Safari
-* A minimum AppleWebKit version number for otherwise-unclassified non-Android, non-Linux browsers that specify an AppleWebKit version (quite likely running on iOS, using the same rendering engine as Safari).
+* A minimum AppleWebKit version number for otherwise-unclassified non-Android, non-Linux browsers which specify an AppleWebKit version (quite likely running on iOS, using the same rendering engine as Safari).

 You can use 0 as the version number for any browser you wish to completely disallow, and -1 for any browser you do not wish to check at all.
 (Any unspecified versions are treated as -1).